 What is a Mentored Course?

 A mentored course is a University Core or pre-requisite course with spots reserved just for freshmen.
 It’s the same as any other course, except that only freshmen can register for the class as mentored course.
-Through registering for a mentored course, each student will be assigned a mentor.

 Who Can Take a Mentored Course?